 Parsifal ~ PAR-sif-ul

 From Richard Wagner’s Lohengrin

 Printed in Australia’s School Magazine, May, June, and July 2003, and Cricket, July and Aug.
 2004

 For more treats and resources, visit Aaron Shepard at

 Copyright © 2002 by Aaron Shepard.
 May not be published or posted without permission.

-PREVIEW: In a boat pulled by a swan, a knight arrives to rescue and marry the princess of Brabant—but only if she promises never to ask his name.
+PREVIEW: In a boat pulled by a swan, a knight arrives to rescue and marry a duke's daughter—but only if she promises never to ask his name.

 GENRE: Opera, legends

 CULTURE: German (medieval)